 Important!
 Read before using materials below

-This initiative is described in more detail below and relevant materials are provided openly for other interested libraries or institutions to use and adapt according to a CC BY-NC license.
+This initiative is described in more detail below and relevant materials are provided openly for other interested libraries or institutions to use and adapt according to a CC BY-NC license, unless stated otherwise.
 This license allows re-users to distribute, remix, adapt, and build upon the material in any medium or format for noncommercial purposes only, and only so long as attribution is given to the creator.
 (The creator for the text of these materials should be indicated to be Daniela O'Neill.
 Some items may have other stated attributions, such as photographs or drawings for which sources and any applicable permissions are noted).

 Please note that the materials below are those that Daniela and her students worked on and provided to the library.
 Much more work went on at the library to get this collection off the ground.
 If you are interested in learning more about the library side, please contact Kitchener Public Library - Central Branch for details.